jetperch/jls/README.md

   * lossy with downsampling below threshold 🔜

 Items marked with 🔜 are under development and coming soon.
-As of Feb 2021, the JLS v2 file structure is well-defined.
+As of Mar 2021, the JLS v2 file structure is well-defined.
 However, the datatype and compression storage formats are not yet defined, and the software still needs to grow to support the target feature set.